Sustainable dining to reduce Cal Poly’s foodprint

 - Green Transportation

 Cal Poly students, faculty and staff expect Campus Dining’s food to be good.
 What “good” means, however, goes beyond taste and nutrition.
 It means that it is sustainable.
 One way we ensure the food we serve is sustainable is evaluating food sourcing.
 We are always looking to expand our list of food providers to meet the California State University’s sustainability policy, which states “campuses shall strive to increase their sustainable food purchases to 20 percent of total food budget by 2020.”
+In 2017, Campus Dining was honored with a Best Practice Award in Sustainable Food Systems from the California Higher Education Sustainability Conference for our work in this area.

 A key strategy in providing sustainable food is buying local.
 It keeps money in the local economy, preserves family farms, reduces oil-dependent transportation costs, protects our local landscapes and ensures fresh and healthy food stays available and affordable for all.
 Campus Dining is proud to support numerous local farms and artisans, including over 100 different local, organic, and sustainable products throughout campus, including Cal Poly produced products.
 We also offer numerous USDA Certified Organic products in our campus markets.